CPAP Machines Were Seen As Ventilator Alternatives, But Could Spread COVID-19

 What about CPAPs for home use?

 Dr. Christopher Winter, a sleep medicine specialist in Charlottesville, Va., said people who rely on CPAP machines at home for sleep apnea can continue to use them as long as they have no symptoms of COVID-19.
-But they should speak to their physicians if they develop upper respiratory symptoms, to help determine if they should continue.
+But they should speak to their physicians if they develop upper respiratory symptoms, to help determine whether they should continue.

 Winter is working on a guide with — and for — other clinicians to help them decide when patients infected with COVID-19 should keep using their CPAP machines.